byakugan-1/byakugan.io/_posts/2022-05-27-seedsigner-guide.md

 ## Software

 This section demonstrates how to download the SeedSigner image and flash it to your microSD card.
 You will need to supply your own microSD card that has at least a 4 GB capacity.

-Best practice is to test your hardware with the software image to make sure everything works prior to attempting assembly with the 3D-printed enclosure.
+> Test the hardware with the flashed image before assembling the enclosure.
+{: .prompt-tip }

 ### Step One: Download